IsotoxalDev/Todot/README.md

 # Todot
-Todot is a kanban styled (trello like) todo and planning addon for the godot game engien
+Todot is a kanban styled todo and planning addon for the [godot game engine](https://godotengine.org)

 Why
 --
 Going to trello back and forth is kinda daunting.
 With this you have it as a new tab among the 2d 3d asset-lib.
-This is offline and you have it godot what more could you ask for? ( Note: This is an actual question i want you to make issues for the features you need or that is never gonna come to todot. )
+This is offline and you have it in godot what more could you ask for? ( Note: This is an actual question i want you to make issues for the features you need or that is never gonna come to todot. )

 How to install?
 --